ansys/ansys-tools-protoc-helper/README.rst

         where ``<your.package.name>`` is the _importable_ name of your package.
 In other words, ``import <your.package.name>`` should work after installing the package.

-        By default, the the ``.proto`` files will be copied to ``your/package/name``.
+        By default, the ``.proto`` files will be copied to ``your/package/name``.
 If a different location should be used, append a semicolon to the entry point name, followed by the dot-separated target location:

         .. code:: python